wearewiser/react-lib/README.md

 ```
 > **Note**
 >
 > You do not need to pass --foreground-scripts unless you want to see the output.
-Also note that this package will overwrite files when name conflicts occur.
-Make sure to check your git status to verify if unexpected modifications have occured.

 ```TSX
 export default function DownloadPage() {